 There are two main types of acute leukaemia, myeloid and lymphoblastic.
 Lymphoblastic leukaemia can also be called lymphocytic leukaemia.
-ALL is divided into different groups (sub-types).

-- the World Health Organisation (WHO) system
+- World Health Organisation (WHO) system

 Ask your doctor which system they are using if you are unsure.
 The type of ALL you have tells you the type of cell that the cancer started in.
 Knowing this helps your doctor decide which treatment you need.